PERFORMANCE, RECOVERY, AND WELLNESS START IN YOUR GUT

 Claudio De Simone, MD

-Professor Claudio De Simone, MD, PhD, is an internationally recognized pioneer in the field of intestinal microflora and the inventor of the proprietary probiotics used as the foundation for STRONG and BALANCED.
+Professor Claudio De Simone, MD, PhD, is an internationally recognized pioneer in the field of intestinal microflora and the inventor of the proprietary probiotics used as the foundation for STRONG.
 After specializing in gastroenterology and immunology, he became the professor of infectious diseases and immunology at the University of L'Aquila and is a member of the American College of Gastroenterology.
 Over 25 years ago he developed the De Simone Formulation on which he has published 70+ peer reviewed articles.
 Additionally, he has authored over 200 published scientific articles, reviews, case reports, and book chapters.

 Kenneth L. Cox, MD